 Above 1 GHz, some 2x56.2 MHz of combined 1800, 1900 and 2100 MHz band spectrum have been allocated in Guernsey and 2x81.6 MHz in Jersey.
-In addition there is some un-allocated spectrum in the 3.4 GHz to 3.8 GHz bands that also supports telecom services, typically fixed wireless services, in both Bailiwicks.
+In addition there is some un-allocated spectrum in the 3.4 GHz to 3.8 GHz bands that could also support telecom services, typically fixed wireless services, in both Bailiwicks.
+CICRA is currently considering applications for spectrum in these bands but, so far, there does not appear to be more demand than supply in these bands.